ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

 4. To view the request body that you will be sending, click on the “Request Body” expander under the “Preview Request Body” heading to view a JSON representation of the request body which you will be sending to the API.
 5. Once you are done, click on the “Send” button.
 This should send an HTTP POST request to the Create Assessment API
-6. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen as such:
+6. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen
    1. The Request tab shows the API endpoint that you are making the POST request to, the Headers of the request, as well as the body of the request.
 Since this API requires you to send encrypted payloads, you will also be able to view the encrypted payload that you are sending to the API.